 What can we do with the cremated remains?

-If you wish to preplan a simple cremation you can lock in a low cost cremation price.
+If you wish to preplan a simple cremation you can lock in a low-cost cremation price.
 This may depend upon your age at the time of setting up a prepaid cremation plan.
 A cremation plan can be set up using an insurance policy where the funds are put into a trust.
 You can also opt to preplan your cremation service without prepaying.
 This ensures that your surviving family can proceed with arrangements at the time of need, without having to worry about completing the paperwork or making difficult decisions.
 The money to pay for the cremation can be put aside in a POD account (Payable on Death) which your beneficiary can draw out upon death immediately without probate.
+To discuss pre-planning a direct cremation in Las Vegas, call your local provider now on (702) 323-4558.

 The deceased had no life insurance – is there any help with cremation costs?